-This MD&A contains certain forward-looking information.
-All information, other than historical facts included herein, including without limitation data regarding potential mineralization, exploration results and future plans and objectives of Cypress Development Corp., is forward-looking information that involves various risks and uncertainties.
+Readers are cautioned that this MD&A contains forward-looking statements.
+All information, other than historical facts included herein, including without limitation data regarding potential mineralization, exploration results and future plans and objectives of Cypress is forward-looking information that involves various risks and uncertainties.
 There can be no assurance that such information will prove to be accurate and future events and actual results could differ materially from those anticipated in the forward-looking information.